 Our Kids' Edition program will have youth K-6 learning about space exploration and incredible invertebrates, and will even include a special tour through the Raptor Center where youth will have the opportunity to meet and learn from a variety of live raptors!

 This annual half-day learning event was created in 2002 to reconnect alumni and help the general public better understand how the work of CFANS faculty affects the daily lives of Minnesotans.

 All participants will attend a keynote session, and then select two breakout sessions of his/ her choice.

 Youth will attend their own specially designed activity sessions concurrent with the adult keynote and breakout sessions.
-Their program will consist of hands-on, fun educational and recreational activities nearby on campus led by University of Minnesota Youth & Community Programs.
+Their program will consist of hands-on, fun educational and recreational activities led by educators from the Bell Museum of Natural History.
 Participants will be divided into age-appropriate groups for their activities and will reunite with the adult participants after the program.

 Saturday, April 5, 2014